 - Buy-Side and Sell-Side RWI Underwriting

-Purchasing RWI coverage typically proceeds in three stages and involves the proposed insured, an insurance agency such as Acquiom Insurance (SRS Acquiom’s insurance affiliate), and one or more insurance underwriters.
+Purchasing RWI coverage typically proceeds in three stages and involves the proposed insured, an insurance agency, and one or more insurance underwriters.
 The overall process may take two to three weeks, including several business days for the underwriters to review submission materials and issue non-binding indication letters (also known as quote letters) and approximately 1 to 2 weeks for the formal underwriting process, underwriting call and policy wording negotiation.
 Quicker turnaround is sometimes feasible, and factors that affect timing include things such as seasonality, transaction- complexity, level of detail discussed on the underwriting call, timing of responses to the underwriter’s follow-up questions after the call and use of previously used policy wording.

 STEP 1: Submit Underwriting Materials and Solicit Quotes